datanews/license-plates/README.md

 ## Contents

 * `accepted-plates.csv`: CSV of plate applications that were accepted and issued, with order date and plate configuration.
-* `rejected-plates.csv`: CSV of plate applications that were rejected by the department.
+* `rejected-plates.csv`: CSV of plate applications that were rejected by the department, with order date and plate configuration.

 ## Notes